noishey/engineering-logs/README.md

 * [x] Decision Made on Capstone Project - AI for Business Domain + ADK + Agent Skills + AntiGravity

 ## 22/6/26
+What?
 * [x] Added the AI Buzzword Article on BlogSite.
+Why?
+* [x] To write purely on my words and exploring futurism and AI research